-The development of the Bachelor of Business Administration is part of the Annual Operating Plan of the Faculty of Business.
-It has required a demonstration of how the activity supports the University Strategy 2007-2011, and its alignment with the financial and budget plans of the University has been established through a detailed Business Case.
+The Bachelor of Primary Education Studies is part of the Annual Operating Plan of the Faculty of Education.
+It is required to demonstrate how it supports the University Strategy 2007-2011.
+An annual budget for the program is also developed as part of the University's Finance and Budget Plan.

-The program will be subject to the rigorous quality assurance processes of the University - in line with the goal of developing a more competitive program profile through monitoring and renewal, and of increasing the number of programs of national prominence.
+The program is subject to the rigorous quality assurance processes of the University - in line with the goal of developing a more competitive course profile through course monitoring and renewal, and also through increasing the number of courses of national prominence.